Carl McCoy

-Carl Douglas McCoy (born 15 January 1963) is an English singer, who is best known as the frontman for the gothic rock band Fields of the Nephilim.
+Carl Douglas McCoy (born 15 January 1963) is an English singer, who is best known as the frontman for the gothic rock band Fields of the Nephilim and The Nefilim.

 Biography

 McCoy frequently uses mystical and occult references in his lyrics.
 Samples of Aleister Crowley's voice were featured on Elizium.

 McCoy owns a graphics company, Sheerfaith, which has supplied art and design for all of his musical projects.
 Sheerfaith has also produced artwork for other projects, such as for the Storm Constantine book Hermetech and Andrew Collins' 21st Century Grail.
 He is a 3D artist, a longtime user of LightWave 3D.

 McCoy appeared as the nomad in the film Hardware (1990), directed by Richard Stanley, who had previously directed a number of videos for Fields of the Nephilim.

 Personal life

 McCoy comes from a religious background; he grew up in England with his mother, who was a devout member of the Jehovah's Witness.
 McCoy would later deal with this, often critically, in many of his songs such as "Chord of Souls".
 He has talked in interviews about his belief in paganism.